busstoptaktik/geodesy/ruminations/010-rumination.md

 But anything derived one way or another from GNSS-observations, is inherently *spatio-temporal*.
 So this should obviously be supported directly by the `CoordinateSet` interface.

-**Fourth:** The `CoordinateSet` interface repairs on this missing property by pushing the chronoreference to the metadata-interface, where at most one epoch is allowed.
+**Fourth:** The `CoordinateSet` interface repairs on this missing property by pushing the chronoreference to the metadata-interface, *where at most one epoch is allowed!*

 I have a very hard time trying to construct a practical use case for this.
 GNSS-time series consist of observations at epoch `(t_0, t_1,.., t_n)`, and each observation is referred to the dynamic reference frame *at the observation epoch*.